Southern Boys: The Wild-Eyed Southern Boys (1990–1991)

+The Young Pistols (1991–1992)

 1991 saw an immediate reversal of fortunes for the young team.
-In January they opened the year with several wins over The Master Blasters, and on February 24, 1991, at WrestleWar 1991 they beat The Royal Family.
-A few days earlier at TV taping in Montgomery, AL they were renamed "The Young Pistols".
+In January they opened the year with several wins over the Master Blasters, and on February 24, 1991, at WrestleWar 1991 they beat The Royal Family.
+A few days earlier at a television taping in Montgomery, Alabama they were renamed "the Young Pistols".
 In March they began a house show series against Moondog Rex and Dutch Mantell, the latter who would ultimately become The Desperados.
-On May 19, 1991, their televised win streak came to an end when they were defeated by The Freebirds at SuperBrawl I in a match to claim the vacated United States Tag Team Championship after "Badstreet" (a masked Brad Armstrong) interfered.
+On May 19, 1991, their televised win streak came to an end when they were defeated by The Freebirds at SuperBrawl I in a match to claim the vacated United States Tag Team Championship after Badstreet interfered.
 This began a renewed feud with the Freebirds, and on June 12, 1991, they teamed with Tom Zenk to defeat Michael Hayes, Jimmy Garvin, and Badstreet at Clash of the Champions XV.

-That summer an injury to Scott Steiner led to the WCW World Tag Team Championship being vacated.
-On August 3, 1991, the Young Pistols participated in a tournament to crown new champions; they were defeated by The York Foundation.
-On September 21, 1991, they received a non-title match against the eventual winners of that tournament, The Enforcers (Arn Anderson and Larry Zybysko but were unsuccessful.
-On the November 17, 1991, episode of WCW Main Event Smothers challenged "Stunning" Steve Austin for the WCW World Television Championship.
-That fall the Pistols continued to face The York Foundation on the house show circuit.
+That summer, an injury to Scott Steiner led to the WCW World Tag Team Championship being vacated.
+On August 3, 1991, the Young Pistols participated in a tournament to crown new champions; they were defeated by the York Foundation.
+On September 21, 1991, they received a non-title match against the eventual winners of that tournament, the Enforcers (Arn Anderson and Larry Zbyszko but were unsuccessful.
+On the November 17, 1991, episode of WCW Main Event, Smothers challenged "Stunning" Steve Austin for the WCW World Television Championship.
+That fall the Pistols continued to face the York Foundation on the house show circuit.